|

 Demerary, 6th December, 1810.

-(Signed) J. J. Deeges.
+(Signed) J. J. DEEGES.

-E. Bishop Junr.
+E. BISHOP Junr.

-[right pointing hand icon] It is with exceeding pleasure we have
+[right pointing hand icon] It is with exceeding pleasure we

-as welcome, as it is honorable to the Gentlemen it originated with.
+doubtless as welcome, as it is honorable to the Gentlemen it originated with.

 The non-arrivals from England still prevent our answering the